sasha42/Glint/README.md

 ## Glint uses AI to tell the story of your data.

 Use the magic of AI to learn more about your data.
 Drag your data in, and see Glint tell a story from your CSV file.
+Please note that this is a research project, it is not advised to use this in production.

 ![Glint demo video](glint-demo.gif)